mosaic-design-system/docs/src/forms/checkbox.md

       ## Checkbox types

       Checkboxes can be unselected, selected or indeterminate which is when a checkbox is neither selected or unselected and therefore cannot be determined.
-Disabled, Read only and focused states also apply to all of the above
+Active, Disabled, Read-only and Focussed states also apply to all of the above.

       | **Name**      | **Description**                                                                                                           |